scds/data-driven-stories/part1.md

 nav_order: 4
 ---

+## Open your data in a spreadsheet
+Once you've [dowloaded the data](preparation), import it into your spreadsheet software of choice.

 <!-- Edit the content below for the workshop in question.
 Once you're ready to publish, remove the comment characters e.g. "<!--" at the start and end -->
 ## Content coming soon - stay tuned!